jreisinger/docs/data/cv.md

-I've been securing, operating and building computer systems.
+I've been securing, operating and building computer systems for about 15 years.
 This includes writing [programs](https://github.com/jreisinger).
-To label these activities it's information security, system administration, infrastructure engineering.
+I started out as an IT auditor and system administrator, later moved to DevOps and security engineering.
 I've also managed smaller projects and teams.

 # Employment history